 Men live in a box

-During the day most women think about different complex issues, either at work, with the kids, with friends or with your relationship.
+During the day most women think about different complex issues, either at work, with the kids, with friends or with their relationship.

 But during the day many men are focused on work, productivity, creativity, logistics and leadership.